 the Marsh Creek McCains to Highland Gaelic Scots or any other distant group?

-Yes, I know there are living McCain cousins in Ireland and elsewhere today.
+Yes, I know there are living McCain cousins in

 But my GEDCOM cannot go back much further that Robert McKean at Marsh Creek